fifield/mlir-air/building.md

 ./build-llvm-local.sh llvm build ../../install
 ```

-Next, clone and build MLIR-AIE with paths to llvm, and cmakeModules repositories.
+Next, clone and build MLIR-AIE with paths to llvm, aienginev2, and cmakeModules repositories.
 Again, we use a common installation directory.
+Note that in the following commands, we assume that the aienginev2 library is installed in /opt/xaiengine as directed in the `Building on x86 with runtime for PCIe` section.
+If the aienginev2 library was installed elsewhere, be sure that the 4th argument to build mlir-aie points to that location.
 ```
 ./clone-mlir-aie.sh
-./build-mlir-aie-local.sh llvm cmakeModules/cmakeModulesXilinx mlir-aie build ../../install
+./build-mlir-aie-local.sh llvm mlir-aie/cmake/modulesXilinx /opt/xaiengine mlir-aie build ../../install
 ```

-The MLIR-AIE tools will be able to generate binaries targetting AIEngines.
+The MLIR-AIE tools will be able to generate binaries targeting AIEngines.

 Finally, build the MLIR-AIR tools for your desired use case: